-The courses in the School are planned to provide the appropriate academic training for the professional engineer in the fields of aeronautical, industrial and mechanical engineering, and for the naval architect.
-They may be taken on a full-time basis normally over four years, on a part-time basis or on a combined full-time/part-time basis subject to the approval of the Head of School.
-Students intending to enter part-time study are advised that many subjects in the later years of the course are only offered in the day-time.
-Part-time students will normally take two years for each equivalent full-time year and will be required to attend day classes for the equivalent of at least one day per week.
+The courses are planned to provide the appropriate academic training for the professional engineer in the fields of aeronautical, industrial and mechanical engineering, and for the naval architect.
+They may be taken on a full-time basis, normally over four years, or on a combined full-time/part-time basis.
+The equivalent of the first two full-time years may be taken by wholly part-time study.
+Part-time students will normally take two years for each equivalent full-time year and will be required to attend day classes for the equivalent of at least 11⁄2 days per week.
+Students intending to enter parttime study are advised that most subjects in the later years of the course are only offered in the day-time.